noahsherman/Jan_17_NBA_stats/README.md

 Iterate through lines in Python_NBA_Test.txt to grab relevant stats: Name, Pts, TRB, AST

 If player had triple double or double double, stat line will display.

+edit: also learning how to use github -- this is a branch edit